 Send surprise gifts in the mail

 When you see something you know someone will love (like a book), post it to them or order it online to be delivered in their home country.
-If you want to show somebody you’re thinking about them, send them a bunch of flowers or send a gift hamper, just because you can.
+If you want to show somebody you’re thinking about them, send them a bunch of flowers (especially at Christmas time) or send a gift hamper, just because you can.
 It matters that someone knows you’re thinking about them even though you live far away.

 Save for international travel